Legal Help With Restraining Order Violations

 In the state of Connecticut, there is a difference between restraining orders and protective orders.
 Protective orders are issued in situations involving family violence where a person has been arrested for domestic violence.
 A restraining order, on the other hand, is a civil matter and can be issued without the accused being arrested.
 Both restraining orders and protective orders, however, are very serious matters.

-Learn more information about restraining order laws in Connecticut.
+Learn more information about restraining order laws.
 Contact us to understand your options and how to protect your rights.
 Contact us at 203-371-1000.

 What Happens When A Restraining Order Is In Place?